sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/iap-release/01-iap-release-overview.md

 ### Version 3.6

-- New "Unstructured Data" Review, to review File Shares, SharePoint and Exchange data
+- Introduced new "Unstructured Data Review", to support reviews of File Shares, SharePoint and Exchange data.

 ### Version 3.5